MikePacey/Lancaster-HEC/docs/gpu.rst

 Note that such jobs will need some mechanism to launch across multiple nodes, such as MPI's *mpirun*.
-Refer to the user guide for your application to learn if and how multi-node / distributed computing GPUs workloads are supported.
+Refer to the user guide for your application to learn if and how multi-node / distributed computing GPU workloads are supported.